 - Inpatient care is round-the-clock care in a Medicare-approved facility.
 Patients return home if their symptoms stabilize.

 Hospice is a Medicare and VA benefit.
 It is also covered by many private health insurance plans.
-Coverage includes nurses, other caregivers, medicines, supplies, equipment and support, with no out-of-pocket expenses for the hospice diagnosis.
+Coverage includes nurses, other caregivers, medicines, supplies, equipment, and support, with no out-of-pocket expenses for the hospice diagnosis.
 Most care is provided in the patient’s home, but some services may take place in a nursing facility.
 Compassus can help you understand your options for hospice care and how to access insurance benefits.